Let’s talk Mexico solo travel safety!

 Also: Don’t buy drugs

-Staying away from the cartels doesn’t just mean not hanging out with to someone from a cartel.
+Staying away from the cartels doesn’t just mean not hanging out with someone from a cartel.
 It also means this:

 NOT buying drugs from them.